 Your pup is bound to want a few bites of this yummy, juicy fruit!
 Providing copper, vitamins C and K, and fiber, this treat may even reduce your pup’s risk of stroke.
-As usual, make sure the pear pieces are free of the core and seeds before sharing with your dog.
+As usual, make sure the pear pieces are free of the core and seeds before sharing them with your dog.

 This sweet, crunchy treat is a great snack to share with your companion (add a dollop of peanut butter, and he’ll really be in Heaven!).
-Give your pup a wedge or two for a dose of vitamin A and C, plus some fiber.
+Give your pup a wedge or two for a dose of vitamins A and C, plus some fiber.
 Just know that the seeds in the core are toxic, so never give your dog an entire apple – slices only!

-With the skin, core, and seeds removed, fresh pineapples chunks (not canned!) make tasty treats for your pup.
+With the skin, core, and seeds removed, fresh pineapple chunks (not canned!) make tasty treats for your pup.
 Along with vitamins, minerals, and fiber, pineapple contains bromelain, “an enzyme that makes it easier for dogs to absorb proteins,” explains the AKC.

 There’s nothing like fresh-picked strawberries in the summertime, and it’s a seasonal snack that both you and your pooch can enjoy together!
 They contain fiber and vitamin C, but they also have a lot of sugar, so only share a few berries at a time.